arthurcadore/capacita-sig/README.md

 If you don't have Docker (and Docker-compose) installed on your system yet, it can be installed by run the following commands (Script for Ubuntu 22.04):

 ```
-chmod +x ./installDocker.sh

-./installDocker.sh
+./docker/installDocker.sh
 ```

-If you had to install docker, please remember to reboot you machine to grant user privileges for docker application.
+**If you had to install docker, please remember to reboot you machine to grant user privileges for docker application.**

 ### Start Application's Container:
 Run the command below to start docker-compose file: